For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 These are the main options you'll have when choosing the lenses for your glasses:

-• Thinning – The stronger your prescription is, the thicker the lenses will be.
+• Thinning – The stronger your prescription, the thicker the lenses will be.
 As well as looking a bit unsightly, thicker lenses are usually heavier, which can make your glasses uncomfortable to wear for longer periods.
-Fortunately, you should have the option to thin your lenses – often for as little as £15.
+Fortunately, you should have the option to thin your lenses (but it will likely increase the cost).

 • Scratch resistance – Although it's unlikely that scratched lenses will damage your vision, they can distract your gaze enough to cause strain and headaches.
 Adding a scratch-resistant coating to your lenses shouldn't add too much to the total price, especially as some websites will offer it as standard.